Suggestions for Current and Prospective Graduate Students

 every other year.

-Only three graduate courses are offered every Fall and Spring semester:
+The only graduate course that is offered every Fall and Spring semester

 We rarely offer ECE graduate courses or ECE undergraduate electives